-The French Alps form part of the mountain chain, 'The Alps' which is the largest mountain chain in Europe and covers eight countries: France, Italy Germany, Austria, Switzerland, Slovenia, Liechtenstein and Monaco.
+The French Alps form part of the mountain chain "The Alps", which is the largest mountain chain in Europe and covers eight countries: France, Italy, Germany, Austria, Switzerland, Slovenia, Liechtenstein and Monaco.

-The French section of the Alps is situated in the Rhone Alpes and Provence Alpes Cotes D'Azur regions of France and is home to the highest mountain in the Alps and indeed Europe, Mont Blanc, which is 4808m high.
+The French section of the Alps is situated in the Auvergne Rhône-Alpes and Provence Alpes Côte d'Azur regions of France and is home to the highest mountain in the Alps and indeed Europe, the majestic "Mont Blanc", which is 4810 meters high.